-Loan fees: Loan fees are capitalized as incurred and are amortized over the life of the related debt up to five years, using a method which approximates the effective interest method.
-Two of Aspire's loans were refinanced in August 2019 and December 2019, and loan fees of \$13,889 were capitalized.
-For the year ended June 30, 2021, the amount amortized was \$2,778.
-The loan fee expenses and amortization are included in depreciation and amortization expense on the accompanying statement of functional expenses.
+Loan fees: Loan fees are capitalized as incurred and are amortized over the life of the related debt using a method which approximates the effective interest method.
+Aspire refinanced its mortgage loan in August 2021 and capitalized loan fees of \$9,590.
+The balance of prior capitalized loan fees in the amount of \$8,505 were expensed at the time of refinancing and are netted against debt on the statement of activities.
+For the years ended June 30, 2022 and 2021, the amount amortized was \$10,176 and \$2,778, respectively.
+The loan fee expenses and amortization are included in depreciation and amortization expense on the accompanying statements of functional expenses.